human-conditions/yodrew.github.io-original/_pages/introduction.md

 lifeway
 :	a way of life; everything that happens with people in a given group in the course of living.
 &nbsp; &nbsp; I once used the word, culture, for this.
 Then [John&nbsp;Zerzan](http://johnzerzan.net) explained to me that culture is recent: an aspect of civilization.
 I wanted a single word which would include all approaches to human existence.
-Lifeway is a compressed term common in anthropology.
+Lifeway is a compressed term for "way of life" common in anthropology.

+###### usage

 Here is a note on my use of words.